libgraviton/gdk-java/README.md

 ## What is it

-The GDK is a base library which can be used for easily accessing a [graviton](https://github.com/libgraviton/graviton) based REST API.
+The GDK is a base library which can be used for easily accessing a [Graviton](https://github.com/libgraviton/graviton) based REST API.

 ## Modules
 The GDK for Java is split into two modules:
 * **gdk-core**: Contains all the magic
-* **gdk-maven-plugin**: Provides a Maven Plugin which allows you to generate Graviton POJOs during `mvn install`
+* **gdk-maven-plugin**: Provides a maven plugin which allows you to generate Graviton POJOs during `mvn install`.
+See also the [maven plugin documentation](gdk-maven-plugin/README.md).

 ## API Doc